rennycodes/tic-tac-toe/README.md

 + 🚶‍♂️🤝 Single Player vs Multiplayer:
   + Change the `current_player` variable to determine whether it's a two-player game ('X' vs 'O') or a single-player game against the computer.

-If you have any suggestions, improvements, or feature ideas for this Tic-Tac-Toe game, feel free to contribute, Thank you!🙏
+If you have any suggestions, improvements, or feature ideas for this Tic-Tac-Toe game, feel free to contribute, Thank you!🙏🙏